 Where to stay in Airlie Beach before your Whitsundays sailing holidays?

 One of the great things about planning sailing holidays is that there is no need to worry too much about accommodation.
-But it is likely that you will need to spend one night in Airlie Beach before boarding on your vessel.
+But it is likely that you will need to spend one night in Airlie Beach before boarding your vessel.
 Most activities in the Whitsundays leave from Airlie Beach so it is recommended to book in advance during the peak season if you want to have a good range of choices.

 For my two trips, I spent one night at Nomads*, which had every time the cheapest deals for a dorm or a double room.
-But there are hundreds of accommodations available for all range of budget in Airlie Beach (click here to see availabilities*).
+But there are hundreds of accommodations available for all ranges of budgets in Airlie Beach (click here to see availabilities*).

 Where are the Whitsundays?